Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 A Glimpse into the Future: What Awaits Us in Part Two

-This is where the first part of our fascinating interview with Ulises Díaz López ends.
+This concludes the first part of our fascinating interview with Ulises Díaz López.
 But don’t worry, there’s much more to come.
 In the second part of this interview, Ulises will share some valuable tips for designing characters, tell us about the tools he uses in his daily work, and give us a unique insight into his experience as a university professor.

 Don’t miss this opportunity to learn from a professional who has managed to turn his passion into his career.
 The second part of the interview is full of valuable insights that will inspire you and help you on your own artistic journey.